Oil depletion: Replacement

 An alternative considered likely by some is that oil will be replaced with renewable energy during the first half of the 21st century.
 The replacement fuel would likely be hydrogen.
 A hydrogen economy would then replace the current oil-based economy.
 Another possible replacement fuel is biogas, which is composed of methane.
 Methane has a boiling point of −161 °C, rather than hydrogen's -252.87 °C, making methane a much easier fuel to condense.

 Solar energy is a source of inexhaustible energy.
 There is more solar energy that reaches the surface of the Earth each hour than the amount of energy consumed by the world in a year.
 The challenges of using the sun's energy – energy which can be obtained either from wind power or from solar power – is that the energy needs to either be (1) stored in physical form of fuel for when it can be used in the future, or (2) transported directly as electricity, through transmission lines.
 Neither is dispatchable, as there is no control over when the sun will shine or when the wind will blow.
 There are, however, concentrated solar power plants using thermal storage that can store energy efficiently for up to 24 hours.

-Nuclear fusion could replace oil on a global and gradual scale; since the announcement of the first net energy gain in a nuclear fusion reaction by Lawrence Livermore National Laboratory on December 13, 2022, a race to develop the nascent technology started, Microsoft was the first company to close a contract for the supply of energy from nuclear fusion with the company Helion Energy, companies in the sector accumulate investments of US$ 5 billion, and although there is no energy production plant, the sector is confident, especially in recent years, of delivering abundant and cheaper energy by 2040, with some more optimists believing that it will be available by the end of the decade, the holy grail of energy can play a decisive role in the future of oil in the world and its aftermath decline as a source of energy for human activity.
+Nuclear fusion is being researched as a potential long-term alternative to fossil fuels.
+In 2022, the Lawrence Livermore National Laboratory reported a net energy gain in a fusion reaction.
+In 2023, Microsoft entered a power purchase agreement with Helion Energy, As of 2026, no commercial fusion power plants are in operation.